 - Students who request the reversal of a late registration fee due to university error do not have to drop their courses.

 - Complete the Tuition and Fee Appeal Application.
 Please fill out as much information as possible.
 If you do not have a piece of information, leave the space blank.

 - Provide a statement.
 Within your application, provide a statement regarding the circumstances that led to your appeal.

 - Attach Supporting Documentation.
 In your application, attach documentation that substantiates the circumstances of your appeal.
 Blanket exceptions are not authorized.

 Once the Dean of Students Office receives a request, a staff will briefly review the request.
 A Dean of Students Office staff member may require the submission of additional supporting documentation.

 When the request is complete with all supporting documentation, a Dean of Students Office staff member will email the student to schedule an appointment to discuss the circumstances warranting an exception.
+This meeting may take place in person, over the phone, or via Microsoft Teams.
 During this meeting, the Appeal Coordinator may request the submission of additional documentation to justify the request.

 A decision may be rendered in as short as two (2) weeks from submission of the appeal.
 However, we recognize that sometimes students are unable to schedule an appointment immediately or may need more time to gather documentation.
-Students have up to five (5) years from the semester for which they seek an appeal.
+Students have up to one (1) year from the semester for which they seek an appeal.